saillingaway/Tent/README.md

 ```

 ## In Development
-I'm working on a couple additions that will expand the workspaces to hold a list of applicatiosn that will open, not just Safari.
+I'm working on a couple additions that will expand the workspaces to hold a list of applications that will open, not just Safari.
 I'm also trying to interface with window snapping applications for Mac to add adidtional (optional) settings.